 M.S.
 In Nursing - Family and Community Nurse Practitioner

 This CCNE accredited graduate track leads to the Master of Science in Nursing degree or a Post-Master’s Certificate.
 It reflects Husson’s ongoing commitment to educate nurses for the challenges of the 21st century.
 Graduates are eligible to sit for the ANCC or AANP Family Nurse Practitioner Certification Exam.
-All programming is delivered via hybrid and online modalities, making graduate nursing education accessible to everyone.
+All programming is delivered via online modalities, making graduate nursing education accessible to everyone.

 Upon completion, graduates will be expected to:

 - Provide primary health care to individuals of all ages and their families, within diverse practice settings.